Michael-Lloyd/Michael-Lloyd/README.md

 <details>
   <summary><b>micl-arm-os (64-bit ARM kernel) </b></summary>
 A custom, from-scratch, 64-bit ARM kernel.
 Loosely inspired by FreeBSD, it's a proper higher-half kernel that is designed to run on most ARMv8 devices.
+It's currently my main project, and is not finished.
 </details>

 <details>
   <summary><b>click-and-collect-intll</b></summary>
 The original click-and-collect is an interactive theorem prover for linear logic.
 I modified
-    it in my form to support a variant of linear logic called "intuitionistic linear logic".
+    it to support a variant of linear logic called "intuitionistic linear logic".
+This required adding several thousands of lines of functional code.
+It's still a WIP for some features.
 </details>

 <details>